Ben Coull-Neveu

 My resume/CV can be found HERE.

-My research experience thus far has been in the exoplanetary sciences, with a particular focus on the upcoming exoplanetary survey telescope mission, Ariel.
+My research experience thus far has been across several disciplines.
+At first, I participated in exoplanetary science, with a particular focus on the upcoming exoplanetary survey telescope mission, Ariel.

-However, this shift in my academic interests hasn’t deviated me from one of my greater passions, (astro-)photograhy.
-My obsession with astrophotography has lead to many poor financial decisions (usually telescopes), but amazing photograph!
+The shift in my academic interests hasn’t deviated me from one of my greater passions: (astro-)photograhy.
+My obsession with astrophotography has lead to many poor financial decisions (usually telescopes), although it has yielded some great images and even greater learning experiences!